Nanoscale Protein Diffusion in Supercooled Cryoprotectant Solutions: Results Discussion

 The temperature dependence of $D(T)$ is well captured by the Vogel–Fulcher–Tammann (VFT) relation,

-where $A$ is a prefactor, $B$ relates to an apparent activation energy, and $T_0$ represents the dynamic arrest temperature~\cite{chen_stokes-einstein_2006}.
-The VFT model, which describes the non-Arrhenius slowing down of molecular motion in supercooled liquids~\cite{angell_relaxation_1991,turnbull_free-volume_1961}, provides an good fit to both datasets.
+where $A$, $B$ and $T_0$ are empirical fitting parameters describing the temperature dependence of the diffusion coefficient \cite{chen_stokes-einstein_2006}.
+The VFT model, which describes the non-Arrhenius slowing down of molecular motion in supercooled liquids~\cite{angell_relaxation_1991,turnbull_free-volume_1961,Tanaka2012}, provides a good fit to both datasets.
 As shown in Fig.~\ref{fig:diffusion}, the fits yield $T_0 = 122 \pm 4$~K for the nanoparticle solutions and $T_0 = 85 \pm 12$~K for the ferritin solutions.
-This pronounced reduction in $T_0$ demonstrates that proteins at the molecular scale remain mobile well below the temperature where macroscopic dynamics are effectively arrested, highlighting a strong size dependence of vitrification dynamics.
+The parameter $T_0$ represents an phenomenological descriptor of the effective dynamical arrest temperature within the VFT framework and the extrapolated values of $T_0$ are used only for comparative purposes and should not be interpreted as directly measured arrest temperatures.

-The corresponding $B$ parameter increases from $B = 11 \pm 1$ for the nanoparticles to $B = 26 \pm 8$ for ferritin, indicating a higher apparent activation parameter for protein motion.
-Such behavior is consistent with the growing influence of locally slow solvent domains at lower temperatures when their characteristic size becomes comparable to the protein radius~\cite{ediger_spatially_2000}.
-These findings emphasize that molecular-scale diffusion can differ substantially from predictions based on bulk transport properties, an important consideration for understanding vitrification in biological systems.
+Within the VFT framework, the parameter $B$ can be interpreted as an effective activation energy governing the temperature dependence of the dynamics.
+The parameter $B$ increases from $B = 11 \pm 1$ for the nanoparticles to $B = 26 \pm 8$ for ferritin.
+The larger value obtained for ferritin indicates a stronger apparent temperature dependence of nanoscale diffusion compared with the larger silica tracer particles.
+The microscopic origin of this difference remains an open question and is discussed further below.